 Teach your kids how to do laundry, wash dishes, vacuum, dust, or any number of household chores.
 Make it fun by adding incentives to the mix!
 Have any projects that you finally have time to work on?
 Have your kids help out while teaching them about what you are doing and, if age appropriate, instruct them on using and maintaining one or more of the tools required for the project(s) – they can apply math and geometry in some cases, which reinforces traditional school subjects.
 Do you have a musical instrument in the house that your kids have not learned?
 Teach them how to play it, how to read music, and work on training their ear.

 Although it might be convenient and very tempting to allow for more screen time, especially if you are struggling to get work done without interruptions, limit their time sitting in front of a computer or TV to educational programs.
 Some programs like PBS and National Geographic for Kids are much better than entertainment shows for your children.
 Some aquariums, zoos, and museums are offering virtual tours and other programs, too.
-Read aloud to and with your children (see a previous post with site recommendations).
+Read aloud to and with your children.
 Get out and exercise together, whether it’s yoga, going on a walk (or nature hike), or riding bikes – physical activity is a crucial part of daily life and we all need some fresh air to help with cabin fever.
 How many distance education programs have included suggestions for outdoor activities?

 Plan the next day’s activities in advance, include some breaks for everyone at regular intervals so that you can connect with your kids and see what they’ve learned or accomplished.
 Keep to a schedule or routine.
 Maybe they worked on an art project or did a virtual tour of an aquarium – use the time to discuss with them what they discovered or created.
 There are so many free resources available for children at this time, that parents should not have to look hard to find lots of fun activities for their kids.
 If you want some help identifying and selecting age appropriate materials, check out this helpful website.